-Randomisation, if successful, will ensure that comparisons between exposed and unexposed groups are fair-that is, that groups are Because communicable diseases (by definition) spread through effectively identical in all respects except for their exposure to the dru vaccine or public health intervention in question.
-Clinical equipoise and informed consent helps ensure that a trial is ethical.
-Factorial, pick-the-winner, ring vaccination and other advanced RCT designs could potentially add helpful information about complexity an speed the generation of knowledge in a crisis.
-Meta-analysis allows objective and systematic assessment of individu trials and appropriate weighting by risk of bias.
-'Living' systematic reviews can provide timely summaries of RCT evidence, as occurred with drugs and vaccines.
-Even rapid RCTs take time to plan and execute; in most cases even a rapidly conducted RCT will generate less timely information than reatime analysis of observational data already in hand.
-It may be impossible to power trials adequately to evaluate the full range of interactions of interest.
-It may be unethical to avoidably expose study participants to a validity of an RCT finding; absence of such evidence should make us question RCT findings.
-Public health interventions involve two kinds of mechanisms: the upstream causes of disease (for COVID-19 'mechanisms involving family structures and interaction patterns, occupational behaviour, urban density, housing occupation and overcrowding, workplace and retail environment structures and organisation, as well as local social, economic and cultural variation'-Aronson JK, page 688 and the 'causes' through which an interventions might act (eg, attitudes, beliefs, capability, personal resources).
+- Randomisation, if successful, will ensure that comparisons between exposed and unexposed groups are fair-that is, that groups are effectively identical in all respects except for their exposure to the drug, vaccine or public health intervention in question. - Clinical equipoise and informed consent helps ensure that a trial is ethical. - Factorial, pick-the-winner, ring vaccination and other advanced RCT designs could potentially add helpful information about complexity and speed the generation of knowledge in a crisis. - Meta-analysis allows objective and systematic assessment of individual trials and appropriate weighting by risk of bias. - 'Living' systematic reviews can provide timely summaries of RCT evidence, as occurred with drugs and vaccines.